 I took 5 years of piano lessons from age 7-12 at Indian Hill Music School, have taken 11 years of drum lessons (pretty much consistently on a weekly basis), and then went on to graduate from Berklee College of Music with cum laude honors and with two (2) degrees - one in Drum Performance the other in Electronic Production & Design.
 I also was trained in music education/as a music teacher at Indian Hill Music School (in Littleton, MA), The West End House Boys & Girls Club (in Allston, MA), & the Boston Public Schools' Counseling & Intervention Center in Roslindale, MA.

 I started playing piano when I was 7 years old as both my parents are amateur musicians and thought learning piano/music is an important part of life and human/child development.
 Then given my high energy, a constant need to keep rhythm, and after seeing a few concerts, I had a great desire to learn drums so I began drum lessons.
-I had a few friends at school that played guitar, sang, and played bass and subsequently formed a band.
-I remember getting handed my first $20 or $30 from a concert we played and thought I wanted to keep playing music professionally for the rest of my life, and haven’t looked back since.
+I had a few friends at school that played guitar, sang, played bass, and subsequently formed a band.
+I remember getting handed my first $20 from a concert we played and thought I wanted to keep playing music professionally for the rest of my life, and haven’t looked back since.
 Around this same time, some of my friends who saw me playing wanted to learn as well so I started teaching them and have found lots of enjoyment in watching students progress and grow through music ever since.